-All parties to vibration damage occurrences agree that it's not a desirable outcome of construction work.
+All parties to vibration damage occurrences agree that damage is not a desirable outcome of construction work.
 Most damage is relatively easily avoidable

 at virtually no additional cost.
 So, why does construction damage